DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 130 First Class Mail|

 1.1 First-Class Mail Single-Piece Price Application

 b.
-The letter price applies to letter-size pieces that meet the standards in 101.1.1 and weigh 3.5 ounces or less, and that are not eligible for and claimed at the card price.
+The letter price applies to letter-size pieces meeting the standards in 101.1.1 and weighing 3.5 ounces or less, and that are not eligible for the card price.
+There are separate prices for stamped letters, and for letters with postage affixed (other than regular stamps) or imprinted (permit imprint) by the mailer (Metered Mail price).

 1.2 Price Computation for First-Class Mail